cdl-geneseo/geneseo-dictionary/D/Daga-Pitch.md

 # Daga Pitch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Daga Pitch

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 Noun- the field located between Onondaga residence hall and 20A that the rugby teams play and practice on.